 The Putney Healthcare Assistant programme

-The aim of the programme is to enable HCAs to reflect on their practice and their contribution to the healthcare team, and to broaden and deepen their knowledge and skills in the care and rehabilitation of adults who have highly complex neurological disorders.
+The aim of the programme is to enable HCAs to reflect on their practice and contribution to the health care team, broaden and deepen their knowledge and skills in the care and rehabilitation of adults who have highly complex neurological disorders.